Muggeseggele: Cultural importance and particular instances of usage

 Wolfgang Wulz, president of the Verein Schwäbische Mundart (Association of the Swabian Tongue), has praised Muggeseggele and Lällebäbbel as prominent examples of distinctive and admirable Swabian expressions.

 Both foreign and German immigrants to Baden-Württemberg tend to include some of the specific dialect expressions in the course of speaking.
 They often do not adapt to the dialect, but show their desire to integrate into the local community by adopting key regional vocabulary.
 Muggeseggele is one of the words deemed funny and distinctive and used in that way as part of a cultural code.
 A cookery book honoring the relationship between the twinned cities of Karlsruhe and Halle contains a small glossary of Saxon and Alemannic words, including Muggeseggele.
 An article in Süddeutsche Zeitung quoted Thomas Lindner, CEO of textile machinery company Groz-Beckert in Albstadt-Ebingen and Speaker of Verband Deutscher Maschinen- und Anlagenbau (VDMA) and the Chamber of Industry and Commerce in Reutlingen, as saying: "At our Indian premises, everybody knows what a muggaseggele is."
 Groz-Beckert is a leading company in the production of textile needles and the term Muggeseggele is therefore used to stress exactitude and diligence as well as Swabian cultural influence throughout the company.

 The term is used as an example of must-know Swabian vocabulary in courses of Swabian as a foreign language in Tübingen.
 The same applies for lectures and books written in Swabian.

 While Muggeseggele has often been used to refer simply to an extremely small measure, actual measurements of fly penises by an entomologist at the Naturkundemuseum in Stuttgart gave an average length of 0.22 mm.

 English equivalents

 A gnat's cock or a gnat's dick is a similar construction in the English language, but it has a more irreverent or obscene aspect.
-In Scot's English, a "baw hair" is a similar unit of very small distance.
+In Scots English, a "baw hair" is a similar unit of very small distance.

 In Australia, the colloquial bee's dick is used.
+For example, “The ball missed the gentleman’s head by a mere bee’s dick”.